awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

                  totalThreshold : Long = 0
                ) : DynamicFrame
 ```
 + `oldName` — The original name of the column\.
 + `newName` — The new name of the column\.

-Returns a new DynamicFrame with the specified field renamed\.
+Returns a new `DynamicFrame` with the specified field renamed\.

-This method can be used to rename nested fields\.
-For example, the following code woudl rename `state` to `state_code` inside the address struct:
+You can use this method to rename nested fields\.
+For example, the following code would rename `state` to `state_code` inside the address struct:

 ```
 {{{